Ying Wa Girls' School: Relationship with Ying Wa College

-School Motto

-Time is precious, treasure every minute.

 Uniform

 The school's uniform is a blue cheongsam, with silver school and house badges right under the hook of the collar.

 The school uniform of Ying Wa has a unique design.
 It is hemmed with wide dark blue lines along the bottom hem, sleeve and collar; and the stiff collar, a bit higher than those of other schools, is tailored to allow little slack between the collar and the neck.
 Students complain about the strangling feeling, especially when they look downward to read or write at the desk, yet the school has a strict rule about keeping the collar properly hooked closed at all times, even during the hottest summers.
 The tightly fit collar permits poor ventilation, keeping perspiration inside the uniform, which becomes soggy when the weather is humid.
 New students have to get used to the uniform when they first attend the school.
 However, once they learn to endure these hardships, the uniform turns to the most significant icon of their blissful life in Ying Wa, and a source of pride for its graduates.